Dealing with your skin type: Oily Prone Skins

 - Drink lots of water.
 A hydrated skin, is a healthy skin – Dr Martelize Brand and Dr Jenni Irvine

 It is easy to become disheartened when you read all the factors that can cause or worsen your oily skin conditions.
 Just remember, there is light at the end of the tunnel.
-You just need to go towards it.

 Book your skin assessment with us today!